Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 }

 /**
- * @notice updates the operator table
+ * @notice updates the operator table with stake weights for an operatorSet
  * @param operatorSet the operatorSet to update the operator table for
- * @param referenceTimestamp the timestamp at which the operatorInfos were sourced
+ * @param referenceTimestamp the timestamp at which the operatorInfos were sourced via the `globalTableRoot`
  * @param operatorSetInfo the operatorInfos to update the operator table with
- * @param operatorSetConfig the configuration of the operatorSet
+ * @param operatorSetConfig the configuration of the operatorSet, which includes the owner and max staleness period
  * @dev Only callable by the `OperatorTableUpdater`
- * @dev The `referenceTimestamp` must correspond to a reference timestamp for a globalTableRoot stored in the `OperatorTableUpdater`.
+ * @dev The `referenceTimestamp` must correspond to a reference timestamp for a globalTableRoot stored in the `OperatorTableUpdater`
- *     It must also be greater than the latest reference timestamp for the given operatorSet.
+ * @dev The `referenceTimestamp` must be greater than the latest reference timestamp for the given operatorSet */ function updateOperatorTable(
- */
-function updateOperatorTable(
     OperatorSet calldata operatorSet,